Introducing 'These Things Matter': A groundbreaking new exhibition exploring the destructive legacy of the British Empire

 The exhibition will, for the first time, feature selected artefacts from the Bodleian Libraries' colonial collections.
 The inclusion of these artefacts allows visitors to understand how they were used to dehumanise people of colour in order to oppress them over several centuries.

 Seven artists selected by the MoC and Oxford-based charity Fusion Arts will interpret the items through sound, art installations and digital displays for a modern audience.
-This one-of-a-kind exhibition signals a new way of working within the culture and heritage sector, where large-scale, traditional organisations work alongside nimble micro-partners to co-curate fresh and accessible visitor experiences.
+This one-of-a-kind exhibition signals a new way of working within the culture and heritage sector.
+Large, traditional organisations work alongside nimble micro-partners to co-curate fresh and accessible visitor experiences.

 The exhibition features seven contemporary artists, one for each of the six artefacts featured and one reflecting on the entire display.
 These artists are Bunmi Ogunsiji, Grace Lee, Amina Atiq, Dirty Freud, Nilupa Yasmin, Mahdy Abo Bahat and Johannah Latchem.